Nakroma/Keyboard/readme.md

 If you want to remove the anonymous callsigns: Simply change the `$callnames[$xyz->author]` to `$xyz->username` and remove the comments around ->username assignment in the thread controller.

 The entire board is styled with bootstrap, so it's pretty easy to style over it.
 The css is found in `public/css/`.

+## Installation

+1. Fork/Clone/Download this project
+2. Move the directory where you want to store it
+3. Rename `.env.example` to `.env` and change your settings
+4. Run `php artisan key:generate`
+5. Run `php artisan migrate`

+**Development**
+6. Run `php artisan serve`

+**Production**
+6. Copy the contents of `public/` where you want to serve the url
+7. Change the two bootstrap paths in `index.php` to the correct path
+8. Make `storage/` writable with `chmod -R o+w storage`
+9. Get composer in your project root with `curl -s https://getcomposer.org/installer | php`
+10. Run `php composer.phar install`
+11. Run `php composer.phar dumpautoload -o`
+12. Run `php artisan config:cache`
+13. Run `php artisan route:cache`